-Through a series of Summer courses the SNB School engages a single comprehensive question without disciplinary borders (relevant to children, astrobiologists, and artists): "What is the Creative Act?"
+Through a series of Summer courses the SNB school engages a single comprehensive question without disciplinary borders (relevant to children, astrobiologists, and artists alike): "What is the Creative Act?"

 There are no prerequisites for the participants.
 The only constraint is that of limited space; it’s like going to the movies, you either get the ticket or not (if you’re skilled and daring, perhaps you can sneak in even when the room is full and the show has started).
 Moreover, the school is, on the one hand, completely international (or post-national) inviting participants from all corners of the world, and on the other, highly regionalized, providing young and old islanders with an unusual pedagogical experience.

 How are things, from art objects to political institutions, brought into existence?
-What do desire, sensation and power have to do with it?
-The SNB Summer School engages the essential enigma which lies at the core of all art: creative gesture.
-This aesthetic question extends into politics (i.e. the creation of communities) and even ecology (i.e. nature is essentially creative).
+What do desire, sensation, power have to do with it?
+In order to answer this we need to engage the essential enigma that lies at the core of art: creative gesture.
+Moreover, this aesthetic question extends into politics (i.e. the creation of communities) and even ecology (i.e. nature is essentially creative).
 Our goal will be to define the common nucleus, the vital point of creativity, which is embedded in the art-ecology-politics constellation.

 Others closely attached to the running of the school are: Emily Taw in Berlin, Will Scarlett in New York, and Joshua McCarty in transit.

 4 two-hour meetings on Saturdays at 12pm EDT (6pm CET)